davidedc/Minimal-2D-Js-Software-Renderer/tests/High-Level-SW-Renderer-Tests-How-To-Add.md

             // Link to the drawing function from Step 1 .runCanvasCode(draw_my_shape /*, any extra args for drawing fn */)
-            // Add checks. withExtremesCheck uses the return value from draw_my_shape .withExtremesCheck()
+            // Add checks. withExtremesCheck uses the return value from draw_my_shape
+            // (specifically, the value stored in test.builderReturnValue, potentially from a checkData property) .withExtremesCheck()
             // Add other relevant checks
             .withColorCheckMiddleRow({ expectedUniqueColors: 2 }) // Example